gandalf3/The-Queen-s-Workers/README.md

 1. Start the game in launcher.blend
 2. Select ants with RMB+drag (box select).
 Good blender training, using RMB select ;)
 3. LMB command ants; Pressing LMB on a resource tells the selected ants to collect it
-4. Build buildings to process collected resources more efficiently
+4. Build buildings to process collected resources more efficiently.
+5. Activate built resource buildings by delivering the apropriate resource to them. (honey for the honey farm, and leafs for the fungus farm)
-5. Enjoy!
+6. Enjoy!

 ----